Q3 Creating Your Digital Artifact

 - apply knowledge of the advantages and disadvantages of different types of software applications to select an effective one for communicating an idea

-Infographic: An infographic is a visual image such as a chart or diagram used to represent information or data.
+Infographic: A visual image such as a chart or diagram used to represent information or data.

-Remix: A remix is a digital artifact that has been altered from the original by adding, changing, or removing some of it. (e.g. using a photo-editing application to crop a photo, changing it using the paint tools, or adding text to it)
+Remix: A digital artifact that has been altered from the original by adding, changing, or removing some of it. (e.g. using a photo-editing application to crop a photo, changing it using the paint tools, or adding text to it)

 Screencast: An application that helps you record anything on your computer screen to show what you are doing, and is great for creating tutorials.

-Sequence: Sequence is a particular order in which related events, movements, or things follow each other.
+Sequence: A particular order in which related events, movements, or things follow each other.

 Vodcast: The same thing as a podcast, but with video, a series of media files that you can subscribe to.